-Late Applications
+E Late Applications

-- Applications received after the closing date for applications of 15 January 2023 may be treated as 'late' applications that is processed after all 'on-time' applications. - Where possible, 'late' applications and changes of preference and/or circumstances will be treated as 'on-time' applications if: - a) this is accompanied by a satisfactory reason provided at the time of application; and - b) it can be accommodated within the timescales of the coordinated scheme and/or admission authority's processes. - Late applications received after the offer day, but before the start of the school year will be processed using the same arrangements and criteria as 'on-time' applications, although the availability of places will depend on where places are still available as well as the preferences of applicants. - Late applications received after the first day of the school year will be considered as 'in-year' applications.
+- Applications received after the closing date of 15 January 2023 may be treated as 'late' applications that is processed after all 'on-time' applications. - Where possible, 'late' applications and changes of preference and/or circumstances will be treated as 'on-time' applications if: - a) this is accompanied by a satisfactory reason provided at the time of application; and - b) it can be accommodated within the timescales of the coordinated scheme and/or admission authority's processes. - Late applications received after the offer day, but before the start of the school year will be processed using the same arrangements and criteria as 'on-time' applications, although the availability of places will depend on where places are still available as well as the preferences of applicants. - Late applications received after the first day of the school year will be considered as 'in-year' applications, and be subject to the City of York In Year Admissions Policy.
 However, these preferences, if unsuccessful, will be held on a waiting list until the end of the first term in line with 'on-time' applications as set out in Section F of this policy.